 Who Can Pursue the ACA Qualification?

-Contrary to popular belief, you do not have to be an accounting wizard or even need to have accounts as one of your foundation subjects to pursue the ICAEW ACA.
-Additionally, ICAEW welcomes university students and graduates across all degrees and majors.
+Contrary to popular belief, you do not have to be an accounting wizard or study accounting as one of your courses to pursue the ICAEW ACA.
+Indeed, ICAEW welcomes university students and graduates across all degrees and majors.

-For Diploma students, most employers will expect at least a B in English and Mathematics, while degree students will have to achieve a minimum 2nd Class Honours or 3.0 CPGA equivalent.
-Additionally, chartered accountants are required to have a wide range of relevant skills, which are built through the ICAEW ACA’s structured programme that combines employment with integrated learning.
-Keep up to date with the latest news and insights from ICAEW by signing up to their newsletter or follow them on social media here.
+Most employers will expect at least a minimum 2nd Class Honours or 3.0 CPGA equivalent.
+Additionally, chartered accountants are required to have a wide range of relevant skills, which are built through the ICAEW ACA’s structured programme, which combines employment with integrated learning.

 Training to become an ICAEW Chartered Accountant

 The ICAEW ACA qualification combines study and exams with ‘on-the-job’ training experience.
-You will be based with an ICAEW Authorised Training Employer (ATE), doing real work and earning a salary as you train.
+You will be based with an ICAEW Authorised Training Employer (ATE), doing real work and earning a professional salary as you train.
 Depending on the route you take, it typically takes 3 to 5 years to complete the program.
-It is important to take note that you need to look for an ICAEW Authorised Training Employer (ATEs) to support you and enter into a training agreement with them.
+An important note to keep in mind is that you will need to look for an ICAEW Authorised Training Employer (ATEs) to support you and enter into a training agreement with them.

 After you have successfully completed the ICAEW ACA qualification and passed all required modules, you will then have to apply to become a member of ICAEW.
 Upon obtaining approval, you will be officially recognised as an ICAEW Chartered Accountant and can use the letters ‘ACA’ after your name.